bwilder95/FrenchStewart/README.md

 Note: If you are unable to run script, try typing chmod +x ./scripts/run-sparky.sh and then ./scripts/run-sparky.sh

-# Note: I had to use port 3307 for MySQL by 3306 is used by MariaDB
+# Note: I had to use port 3307 for MySQL, 3306 is used by MariaDB